-lan holds a number of Director and Chairman positions for various organisations including: Sugar Research Australia, 139Club, The Leadership Foundation, QEnergy, Vmation, Handy Group and the CEO Institute.
+At the time of his directorship, Ian held a number of Director and Chair positions for various organisations including: Sugar Research Australia, 139Club, The Leadership Foundation, QEnergy, Vmation, Handy Group and the CEO Institute.

 lan consults to organisations in a wide range of industry sectors including private, government and not-for-profit organisations.
 His areas of specialty include governance, business transformation, executive and board coaching, leadership development, negotiation and facilitation, complex problem resolution and strategy development.